-There is also a commemoration to the fallen members of the Croatian Navy and its first commander Sveto Letica.
+There is also a commemoration of the fallen members of the Croatian Navy and its first commander Sveto Letica.

-Gospić was attacked by the JNA army during the Domovniski Rat (Homeland war).
-Gospić was defended by Zagreb volunteers from Lika, police officers from Rijeka, Senj and Kvarner, HOS and others.
+Gospić was attacked by the JNA army during the Domovinski Rat (Homeland War).
+Gospić was defended by Zagreb volunteers from Lika, police officers from Rijeka, Senj, and Kvarner, HOS, and others.

-September 25 is a memorial on preserving the uniqueness of Croatian territory.
-On this day in 1943, it was decided to merge Istria, Rijeka, Zadar and islands with the rest of Croatia.
+September 25 is a memorial for preserving the uniqueness of Croatian territory.
+On this day in 1943, it was decided to merge Istria, Rijeka, Zadar, and the islands with the rest of Croatia.
 Prior to this day, these areas were controlled by Italy.